richter-x/TimeMachine/README.md

 In this way you can train and test your earthquake prediction algorithm on the already available data, save time and proceed to prospective testing with greater confidence.

 # How do I use this?
-We have a detailed tutorial where you can run and intract with the code provided in this repository.
+We have a [detailed tutorial](https://www.richterx.com/wiki/index.php/RichterX_TimeMachine) where you can run and intract with the code provided in this repository.
-Click on the following link to go to the tutorial.
+You can also refer to the [RichterX API documentation](https://www.richterx.com/wiki/index.php/RichterX_API) if you want to develop your own API calling functions.

 Please report any issues that you encounter.